About Polyrhachis vermiculosa

 Nest type: Acrylic, Y-tong, Natural setup.

 Bite/ Sting/ Formic acid: Can spray formic acid when provoked as a defence mechanism and can bite also.

 Description: Polyrhachis vermiculosa are known as the Golden-Tailed spiny Ant due to their golden gaster.
 They're a beautiful species and are rather timid and shy.
 They show the most activity during the night.
 More of an arboreal species but will do well in most setups.
 A rather hairy species of ant.
 Very easy to keep and contain due to their manageable mature colony size, hardy species.

 Polyrhachis vermiculosa (Golden-Tailed Spiny Ant)

-Sent with Royal Mail next day delivery guaranteed by 1 pm.
-All items are sent the same day when the order has been placed before 2 PM.
+All U.K orders are sent the same day when placed before 2 PM.